Chelsoconn/225/225_study_guide.md

-How can we change a function's execution context at execution time?

-What do call() and apply() do, and how are they different?
-Give an example of using each.

 What is the global object, and how can we access it?

-What is the bind() method, and how does it differ from call() an apply()?

-Bind pp

-What do we mean when we say a function can "lose it's context"?
-What are two ways a function can experience context loss?

-Context loss pp

-Context loss pp

 What is a closure?
 What are the benefits of closures, and how can we create one?